sgolovine/www-2021/README.md

 ## Testing Production Builds

-0. Make sure you have a defined `.env` file
+0. Make sure you have a defined `.env.development` file
 1. Run `yarn build` to build the site
 2. Run `yarn serve` to serve the production build